2001 Orange Bowl: Teams

 The game featured No. 1 Oklahoma and No. 2 Florida State.
 The teams had previously met four times, with Oklahoma holding a 3–1 edge.
 Their most recent meeting had been in the 1981 Orange Bowl, which was won by Oklahoma, 18–17.

 Florida State

-Defending champion Florida State entered the National Championship game with an 11–1 record, having clinched the conference title winning all 8 of their Atlantic Coast Conference (ACC) regular season games.
+Defending champion Florida State entered the National Championship game with an 11–1 record, having clinched the conference title winning all 8 of their Atlantic Coast Conference (ACC) regular season games while losing only to in-state rival Miami.
 Florida State had appeared in both prior BCS National Championship games, having lost the inaugural edition 1999 Fiesta Bowl and winning the 2000 Sugar Bowl.

 Oklahoma

-Oklahoma entered the National Championship game with a 12–0 record, having won all 8 of their Big 12 Conference regular season games, followed by a win over Kansas State in the Big 12 Championship Game.
+Oklahoma entered the National Championship game with a 12–0 record, having won all eight of their Big 12 Conference regular season games, followed by a win over Kansas State in the Big 12 Championship Game.
 This was Oklahoma's first BCS National Championship game appearance.